Dark Web Marketplaces and COVID-19: before the vaccine: Introduction

-DWMs offer an easy access to the shadow economy through user-friendly websites accessible via specialized browsers, like The Onion Router (Tor)~\cite{dingledine2004tor}.
-These online markets offer a variety of goods including drugs, firearms, credit cards and fake IDs~\cite{GwernDarkNets}.
+Dark Web Marketplaces (DWMs) offer access to the shadow economy via specialized browsers, like Tor~\cite{dingledine2004tor}.
+DWMs offer a variety of goods including drugs, firearms, credit cards, and fake IDs~\cite{GwernDarkNets}.
 The most popular currency on DWMs is Bitcoin~\cite{nakamoto2008bitcoin}, but other cryptocurrencies are accepted for payment as well.
 The first modern DWM was the Silk Road, launched in 2011~\cite{christin2013traveling} and shut down by the FBI~\cite{SILKROADSEALED} in 2013.
-Since then, dozens more DWMs have sprung up and many have shut down due to police action, hacks or scams.
+Since then, dozens more DWMs have sprung up and many have shut down due to police action, hacks, or scams.
 Today, DWMs form an ecosystem~\cite{soska2015measuring} that has proven extremely resilient to law-enforcement.
-Whenever a marketplace is shut down, users swiftly migrate to alternative active marketplaces and the economic activity recovers within a matter of days~\cite{elbahrawy2019collective}.
+Whenever a DWM is shut down, users swiftly migrate to alternative active DWM and the economic activity recovers within a matter of days~\cite{elbahrawy2019collective}.

+Researchers have studied DWMs since the emergence of Silk Road~\cite{christin2013traveling}, through a series of case studies~\cite{van2013silk, van2014responsible, lacson201621st}, and comparative analyses~\cite{barratt2014use, martin2014lost, aldridge2014not, dolliver2015criminogenic, dolliver2015evaluating, broseus2016studying}.
+Past efforts have mostly focused on specific goods, such as drugs or digital products~\cite{rhumorbarbe2016buying}.
+However, these studies experienced technical difficulties in data collection preventing researchers from analysing a large and up-to-date dataset.
+As a result, several questions remain open, among which are: \begin{itemize} \item how do DWMs react to sudden shocks (e.g., shortages) in the traditional economy? \item how do DWMs respond to trends in public attention? \end{itemize}